WillKoehrsen/Data-Analysis/stocker/readme.md

 and the uncertainty is the upper estimate minus the lower estimate in dollars as well.
 A graph of these results is also produced.
 This method is useful for choosing a proper cps in combination with the analysis graphical results.

+### Evalaute the Prophet model predictions for 2017 against real prices and compare profits

 `Stocker.evaluate_prediction(nshares=1000)`